Before the Auction

 We would advise that all prospective purchasers arrange to view any lots they are interested in and viewings can be arranged by contacting the auction team via email or on 0151 236 6746.
 Please note we may have limited / no access to certain properties and viewings may be external only.

 All properties will be sold subject to the RICS Common Auction Conditions and Special Conditions of Sale contained within the Legal Documentation.
-This is provided for each Lot to be sold at auction and this can be viewed online or at the auctioneer’s offices in the run up to the auction, subject to it being received from the Seller's solicitors.
+This is provided for each Lot to be sold at auction and this can be viewed online, subject to it being received from the Seller's solicitors.
 Please contact 0151 236 6746 for further information.

 If you require a survey to be carried out on a lot, we would ask that you arrange for your surveyor to contact us direct to make arrangements for access.
 We are able to provide you with a quote for an independent survey, please speak to a member of the team for more details.